raazeved/IaaC/README.md

 And it's might generating the opportunity to life your apps in the real world and earn some money back advance your family.

-### 2 - MY Background started in DataCenters in 1992s
+### 2 - MY Datacenter Background was started in 1992s

-Despite I was Dev Dbase-Clipper since 1992, I started my IT Tech Professional career in 1994 in Arbame Company in the CPD (1) area, it was working with LABO Cobol Systems.
+Despite I'd been a Dev Dbase-Clipper since 1992, I started my IT Tech Professional career in 1994 in Arbame Company in the CPD (1) area, it was working with LABO Cobol Systems.
 ![DPD3](https://github.com/raazeved/Digital_Platform_Datacenters/blob/master/readme/CRAC_Design.jpeg)
 For further detail:
 (1) https://pt.wikipedia.org/wiki/Centro_de_processamento_de_dados